 After a wasted year, he left to work as an analytical chemist, but spent his most profitable hours drawing at the British Museum so that, on the death of his father in 1856, he returned to Paris to study art.
 He spent a sociable year at the Atelier Gleyre as part of the English group, befriending Edward Poynter and meeting James McNeill Whistler, and then moved to Antwerp to further his studies at the city’s Academy of Arts, under Jacob Van Lerius.
 The sudden loss of the sight of his left eye, however, led to a period of great uncertainty as to his future career.
 Joined by his mother, he lived first at Malines and later at Düsseldorf, desperately consulting oculists while still attempting to work.
 In 1860, he finally decided to settle in London and, encouraged by the example of John Leech, tried to earn his living as an illustrator.

-Though Du Maurier has been dubbed as ‘naturally lazy’*, he had to provide for a wife and three children without straining his one good eye.
+Du Maurier has been dubbed as ‘naturally lazy’ (by Simon Houfe in The Dictionary of 19th Century British Book Illustrators and Caricaturists, Woodbridge: Antique Collectors’ Club, 1996, page 124).
+However, he had to provide for his wife and children without straining his one good eye.
 For much of his career, he could work safely for only two hours a day, and during the 1890s considered retiring from illustration in order to become a professional lecturer.
 By that time, he needed to work with a magnifying glass in order to complete his regular work for Punch.

 But as his graphic talent failed, he found new, and phenomenal, success as the novelist of Peter Ibbetson (1891), The Martian (1896) and particularly Trilby (1894), in which he returned to the youthful extremes of Bohemian life that he had eschewed in his cartoons.
-He died at home in Oxford Square, Paddington, on 8 October 1896.
-A memorial show was held at the Fine Art Society in the February of the following year.
+He died on 8 October 1896 at 17 Oxford Square, Paddington, his home from 1895.
+A memorial show was held at the Fine Art Society in February 1897.

 His work is represented in numerous public collections, including the British Museum and the V&A.